-- 2.2.1 Baseline information provides the basis for predicting and monitoring potential effects.
-It is a task that has to be approached carefully, to ensure that information is collected at a level of detail appropriate to the scale of the plan, which will allow potentially significant effects to be identified.
+- 2.7 Baseline information provides the basis for predicting and monitoring potential effects.
+It is a task that has to be approached carefully, to ensure that information is collected at a level of detail appropriate to the scale of the Plan, which will allow potentially significant effects to be identified.
 There can sometimes be an over-emphasis on data collation, which is unfortunately exacerbated by the relative ease with which it can now be obtained.
-The key challenge is to develop an SA baseline that can be clearly linked to the assessment objectives and associated criteria, as opposed to conducting a merely descriptive exercise. - 2.2.2 The collection of baseline information for the MWLP is an ongoing process.
-It has been underway since work began to prepare the new minerals and waste planning policy for Cumbria in 2006, and was first documented in the Sustainability Scoping Report (2006) prepared in support of the Minerals and Waste Development Framework, as it was then.
-This has been subsequently updated in the various Sustainability Appraisal reports that have accompanied the MWDF and MWLP work since. - 2.2.3 An overview of the environmental, social and economic baseline conditions for Cumbria is set out below, which has been drawn upon for the purposes of assessing the MWLP, with a focus on the relevant characteristics.
+The key challenge is to develop an SA baseline that can be clearly linked to the assessment objectives and associated criteria, as opposed to conducting a merely descriptive exercise. - 2.8 The collection of baseline information for the MWLP has been an ongoing process.
+It has been underway since work began to prepare the new minerals and waste planning policy for Cumbria in 2006, and was first documented in the Sustainability Scoping Report (2006), prepared in support of the Minerals and Waste Development Framework.
+This has been subsequently updated in the various Sustainability Appraisal Reports that have accompanied the MWDF and MWLP work since. - 2.9 An overview of the environmental, social and economic baseline conditions for Cumbria is set out below, which has been drawn upon for the purposes of assessing the MWLP, with a focus on the relevant characteristics.
 The sources of the data are listed at Appendix 2.